Research Snapshot

 If cotton holds the breakout, textile producers with better sourcing flexibility may gain negotiating power.
 Apparel companies with weaker pricing power may face margin pressure.
 Retailers with inventory already locked in at lower input costs may be temporarily insulated, but replacement-cost pressure can still show up later.

 The model stack matters because it avoids over-reading one headline.
-Chronos-2 is cautious; TimesFM is stronger; the consensus is moderately bullish.
+Chronos-2 is cautious; TimesFM is stronger; the consensus is moderately constructive.
 That is exactly the kind of setup where CommodityNode users should monitor the breakout but avoid treating it as a guaranteed trend.

 Winners and losers